walmartlabs/lacinia/docs/tutorial/init-schema.rst

 With the schema defined, the next step is to write code to load the schema into memory, and make it operational for queries:

 .. literalinclude:: /_examples/tutorial/schema-0.clj
-   :caption: src/clojure_game_geek/schema.clj
+   :caption: src/my/clojure_game_geek/schema.clj

-This code loads the schema EDN file, :doc:`attaches field resolvers </resolve/attach>` to the schema, then `compiles` the schema.
+This code loads the schema EDN file, :doc:`injects field resolvers </resolve/attach>` into the schema, then `compiles` the schema.
 The compilation step is necessary before it is possible to execute queries.
-Compilation reorganizes the schema, computes various defaults, perform verifications, and does a number of other necessary steps.
+Compilation reorganizes the schema, computes various defaults, performs verifications, and does a number of other necessary steps.

-We're using a namespaced keyword for the resolver in the schema, and in the ``resolver-map`` function; this is a good habit to get into early, before your schema gets very large.
+The ``inject-resolvers`` function updates the schema, adding `:resolve` keys to fields.
+The keys of the map identify a type and a field, and the value is the resolver function.

-The field resolver in this case is a placeholder; it ignores all the arguments passed to it, and simply returns nil.
+The field resolver in this case is just a temporary placeholder; it ignores all the arguments passed to it, and simply returns nil.
 Like all field resolver functions, it accepts three arguments: a context map, a map of field arguments, and a container value.